 Providing good customer service is key to better business everywhere.
-There's nothing new there.
-Still, it comes up time and time again when people are asked how things could be improved.
 So what does better customer service look like under an inclusive lens?

 Customer service is about how we interact with people.
-The barriers to equitable customer service that Tablelands people identified mostly came down to a lack of knowledge and understanding about diversity.
+The barriers to equitable customer service that Tablelands people identified were a lack of knowledge and understanding about diversity.

-- Apply the principles of good customer service to everyone who comes through your door, calls, messages or emails you. - Hold respectful conversations see people as people first.
-As you don't know the individual circumstances of each of your customers, be openminded and considerate to their needs. - 3.
-Address the uncomfortable in meeting the needs of people with dementia, acquired brain injuries, and physical disabilities without assumption. - 4.
-Conversation starters brainstorm with your team about how you can start up a conversation with your clients or customers, tips for communicating interacting and acknowledging fear. - 5.
+- Apply the principles of good customer service to everyone who comes through your door, calls, messages or emails. - 2.
+Hold respectful conversations see people as people first.
+You don't know the individual circumstances of each customer so be open-minded and considerate of their needs. - 3.
+Address the needs of people with dementia, acquired brain injuries, and physical disabilities without assumption. - 4.
+Brainstorm with your team about how you can start a conversation with your clients or customers and tips for communicating, interacting and acknowledging fear. - 5.
 Provide glasses and magnifying glasses on the counter.

-- 6. When customers need to sign in at a venue or shop are there alternative sign-in options available? - 7.
-Ask what people need "do you have any access needs?" - 8.
-Inclusion training for staff learn about disability, brain injury and ageing. - Respond to obvious needs, but if you are unsure ask e.g. if a customer cannot reach or physically access the eftpos machine, hold it at a height it can be used. - 10.
-Use multiple channels of communication for promotion so more people can find out about your business, service or event. - 11.
+- 6. Ask if people have access needs. - Hold inclusion training for staff to learn about disability, brain injury and ageing. - 8.
+Respond to obvious needs e.g. if a customer cannot reach or physically access the eftpos machine, hold it at a height it can be used. - 9.
+Use multiple channels of communication for promotion so more people can find out about your business, service or event. - 10.
 Embrace our community connectedness to share information about local business championing inclusiveness through social media, community awards and word of mouth.

-Photo: Robyn May
+© Robyn May